mdn/content/files/en-us/web/api/storage_access_api/using/index.md

 > **Note:** The Chrome-only [related website sets](/en-US/docs/Web/API/Storage_Access_API/Related_website_sets) feature can be considered a progressive enhancement mechanism that works alongside the Storage Access API — supporting browsers grant default third-party cookie access between websites in the same set.
 This means not having to go through the usual user permission prompt workflow described above, meaning a more user-friendly experience for users of sites in the set.

-## Requesting storage access on behalf of a related domain
+## Requesting storage access from the top-level site on behalf of embedded resources

 The Storage Access API features above allow an embedded document to request its own third-party cookie access.
-There is an additional experimental method available, {{domxref("Document.requestStorageAccessFor()")}}, which allows top-level sites to request storage access on behalf of specific related origins.
-This is intended to address challenges in adopting the Storage Access API on top-level sites that use cross-site images or {{htmlelement("script")}} elements requiring cookies.
+There is an additional experimental method available, {{domxref("Document.requestStorageAccessFor()")}}, a proposed extension to the Storage Access API that allows top-level sites to request storage access on behalf of specific related origins.

+> **Note:** `requestStorageAccessFor()` is intended to address challenges in adopting the Storage Access API on top-level sites that use cross-site images or scripts requiring cookies.
+It can enable third-party cookie access for cross-site resources embedded in {{htmlelement("iframe")}}s, and directly embedded e.g. via {{htmlelement("img")}}s or {{htmlelement("script")}} elements.

 For this method to work, both the calling top-level page and the embedded document storage access is being requested for need to be part of the same [related website set](/en-US/docs/Web/API/Storage_Access_API/Related_website_sets).